Numerics88/AimIO/README.md

   files do not use floating point values in the header at all, and previous versions use floating point values in the header only for the element size.
   And although it is possible for the image data itself to be floating point, this is rare, possibly even exceedingly rare.
-Note that it principle it would be possible to handle floats on different hardware simply by adding a bunch of conditional compiler defines in the file PlatformFloat.h .
+In principle it would be possible to handle floats on different hardware simply by adding a bunch of conditional compiler defines in the file PlatformFloat.h .
 No other changes to the code would be necessary.